 As the tax year comes to an end, it's important for to understand wash sale effects from your trading and any negative consequences on your taxable gains.
-Using TradeLog Software, you can understand how wash sales affect your bottom line and then utilize reporting tools to help you potentially control and avoid harmful results.
+Using TradeLog, you can understand how wash sales affect your bottom line and then utilize reporting tools to help you potentially control and avoid harmful results.

 Wash sales may result in losses deferred to the next tax year.
 Reduced losses in turn may increase taxable gains.
 Some traders even have a taxable gain when they actually had a net loss for the year.
 Nobody wants to pay taxes on money they didn't make, so this can be harmful.

 Wash sales triggered by IRA trades are always harmful.
 The IRS has special rules for IRA trades which trigger a wash sale in a taxable account.
 Rather than deferring the loss to a future date, the IRS says the loss is permanently disallowed.
 If you trade the same securities in your taxable and non-taxable accounts, then it's important to carefully monitor potential wash sales all year long.

 Using the TradeLog application you can import your trade activity for all accounts year-to-date.
 Make any needed adjustments for corporate actions, exercised options, etc. Then, run your tax reporting across all accounts to reveal your taxable gain/loss and notice the wash sale amounts.
 The Wash Sales Detail Report also provides a breakdown of wash sales that occurred.
 If wash sales are resulting in higher taxable gains, take action if possible.